apex/rpc/Readme.md

 <details>
   <summary>Why did you create this project?</summary>
   There are many great options when it comes to building APIs, but for me the most important aspect is simplicity, for myself and for the end user.
-Simple JSON in, and JSON out is appropriate for 99% of my API work, there's no need for the additional performance provided by encoding schemes, and rarely an need for more complex features such as bi-directional streaming provided by gRPC.
+Simple JSON in, and JSON out is appropriate for 99% of my API work, there's no need for the additional performance provided by encoding schemes, and rarely a need for more complex features such as bi-directional streaming provided by gRPC.
 </details>

 <details>